Ishmael Kipkurui: Career

 After trying for and failing to make the Kenyan team at the 2021 World Athletics U20 Championships, Kipkurui would not make his international debut until 2022, qualifying for the African Championships by virtue of his 2nd-place finish at the Kenyan Athletics Championships in the 5000 m.
 At the championships, he finished 6th in 13:49.13, 13 seconds behind winner Hailemariyam Amare despite dealing with an injury.

 Kipkurui began his 2023 season at the 2023 World Athletics Cross Country Championships, competing in the U20 race.
 As the Kenyan team had trained together in a camp in Kigari, they had drafted a plan to use team tactics during the race, frequently checking on other athletes to encourage them to move together.
 He won the individual race in 24:29, helping Kenya score a victory over Ethiopia by just one point.
 Kipkurui followed up his win with another victory and personal best of 7:41.38 in the 3000 m at the Maurie Plant Meet - Melbourne.

 Kipkurui only finished 4th at the Kenyan world championship trials in the 5000 m, behind Jacob Krop, Daniel Ebenyo, and Cornelius Kemboi.
 However, Simiyu was not selected for the Kenyan squad, opening up a final spot for Kipkirui to run in the 5000 m and advance to the finals.
 In the final, Kipkurui went with the early pace of 2:14 through the first two laps, but then broke from the pack and split a 62-second lap, leading the race for a full mile with no other athletes willing to catch him.
 After 2400 metres, the chase pack had reeled in Kipkurui, and Kipkurui would gradually fade from then on finishing 10th overall.

 He competed for the University of New Mexico for the 2025 track season.
-With the team, he set the NCAA record in the 10,000 meters at the The TEN in March with a time of 26:50.21.
+With the team, he set the NCAA record in the 10,000 meters at The TEN in March with a time of 26:50.21.
 In June, he won the same event at the 2025 NCAA Division I Outdoor Track and Field Championships before announcing he would turn professional with Nike.